Say So: Composition and lyrics

-"Say So" is a pop, hip hop, pop rap, and disco song.
+"Say So" is a pop rap, and disco song.
 It features elements of 1970s funk, and bubblegum pop.
 The song is composed in 4/4 time and in the key of D major, with a moderately fast tempo of 111 beats per minute (BPM) and a ii–V–I (two-five-one) chord progression of Em7–A7–Dmaj7.
 Doja Cat's vocals on the track span between the low note of F♯3 and the high note of D5, giving the song one octave and eight tones of vocal range.
 The song is built around a "retro", "grooving" funk guitar riff, an "iridescent" synthesizer, syncopated handclaps, "groovy" 808s, and a funk-inspired walking bassline.
 It is characterized by Doja Cat's floaty vocals and her rich, breathy harmonies.
-Writing for Clash, Erin Bashford noted that the song "nods to the funk and grooves of the ‘70s with a modernised almost-house beat, all tied together with Doja's always perfect vocal performance".
+Writing for Clash, Erin Bashford noted that the song "nods to the funk and grooves of the '70s with a modernised almost-house beat, all tied together with Doja's always perfect vocal performance".
 One critic wrote that its "psychedelic-rock vibe" complemented both her singing and rapping, while another wrote that Doja Cat's "playful" delivery helps keep TikTok dancers on rhythm despite the absence of a conventional bass-heavy beat.

 Lyrically, the song is about flirting and "swapping gazes" with a person with whom you feel a connection.
 On its origins, Doja Cat told MTV, "It's about when you go somewhere and you see someone and they don't approach you, but you're looking at each other and you both feel like there's something there."
 Following the second chorus, Doja Cat breaks into a "steamy", "swaggering" rap verse and notably asks the person to admit their feelings to her and not to "beat around the bush".
 On her remix, Nicki Minaj adds a "slick", "high-energy" and "playful" rap verse, while Doja Cat adds "sexy" background vocals.
 Minaj makes a number of references to Naomi Campbell, Cassie, and Lauryn Hill by means of name-dropping, while also alluding to the COVID-19 pandemic which was ongoing as she recorded her verse.
 Produced by Dr. Luke, the instrumental is nearly identical to the original with additional 808s and a mix in the note progression for Minaj's part, ultimately "turning the song's disco pulse into a spitting trap beat".
 Minaj is credited as an additional co-writer on the remix.